 In the space of 20 years, from 1990 to 2010, back pain jumped from sixth to third place in a study ranking the most burdensome conditions related to mortality and poor health within the United States.
 The hardship and strain of living with back pain is no small matter, and symptoms and complications can be severe.
 In addition to the mechanical injuries listed above, which include initial and secondary injuries to the low back, resulting difficulties and further aggravations are listed below.
 This video illustrates the basic spine and muscle movements that cause and contribute to these symptoms and complications.

 Please follow the advice of your doctor or medical advisor with any back injury consult, particularly if you are experiencing, new, worsening, more severe symptoms and/or any of the complication warning signs above.
-Thompson Law’s ultimate desire for every case and claim is the fullest possible recovery and the best possible compensation.
+Thompson Law’s ultimate desire for every case and the claim is the fullest possible recovery and the best possible compensation.
 The chances of this success are much greater if you carefully follow the advice of medical professionals and your attorney.
 If you are in need of any advice or assistance on matters of your recovery and rightful compensation, feel free to reach out anytime, 24/7.
 Thompson Law’s legal experts are standing by to help you whether you are in Dallas, Fort Worth, San Antonio, or anywhere else in Texas.

 Despite the lingering mysteries of the nervous system and spine, diagnoses of back injuries can usually be accomplished by utilizing the resources of medical history, physical examination, and available technology.
 Some of the more frequent types of tech used in these medical investigations include X-Rays, computerized tomography (CT) scans, magnetic resonance imaging (MRIs).
 Supplemental technologies to these types of scans include myelograms and discography, which involve ink injections into the spinal canal or specific disks to more clearly articulate the extent of the damage on the resulting imagery.
 Likewise, bone scans are tests where a controlled amount of radioactive material is injected into the bloodstream, and the body is scanned for abnormal areas of blood-flow and irregular pooling delineated by the injection material.
-For issues of the muscles, electrodiagnostics, including electromyography (EMG), evoked potential (EP) studies, and nerve conduction studies (NCS), can be used to stimulate muscles and nerves.
+For issues of the muscles, electrodiagnostic, including electromyography (EMG), evoked potential (EP) studies, and nerve conduction studies (NCS), can be used to stimulate muscles and nerves.
 Testing for various responses with these procedures can help doctors specify the origin and severity of the injury at hand.
 Ultrasound imaging also can show damage to muscle using sound wave mapping inside the body to create visualizations.
-Blood tests are also used on occasion, largely to rule out types of infection, inflammation or other sources of pain.
+Blood tests are also used on occasion, largely to rule out types of infection, inflammation, or other sources of pain.

-Fortunately, there are a number of therapies and treatments to cure, or at least significantly ease, acute and chronic back pain.
+Fortunately, there are a number of therapies and treatments to cure, or at least significantly ease acute and chronic back pain.
 Because the spine and its related systems are so intertwined with other structures of the body, mobility improvements and decreased pain in the back often lead to other positive side effects and life improvements.

 Less optimistically, of those who consult their doctor about back pain, there will be about 60% that still report pain a year later.
 Despite the frequency of recurrence and chronic development, there is still much to gain by following the advice of your doctor and taking healthy, thoughtful measures in your back treatment.
 These injuries can be reversible and manageable, but only through consistent care.
 For advice on connecting with back injury medical experts following a serious accident, Thompson Law is here to help.

-Financial costs of back injury are extremely significant, and regularly feature on the World Health Organization’s Priority Diseases List.
-Medical expenses, missed work, insurance costs and more add up to astounding dollar figures on local and global scales.
-US costs associated with low back pain and associated missed work days are estimated to be $100 – $200 billion annually.
+Financial costs of back injury are extremely significant and regularly feature on the World Health Organization’s Priority Diseases List.
+Medical expenses missed work, insurance costs, and more add up to astounding dollar figures on local and global scales.
+US costs associated with low back pain and associated missed workdays are estimated to be $100 – $200 billion annually.
 Additionally, the prevalence of back pain across populations makes it the leading cause of work absence and general activity limitation around the world.
-Various reporting methods and compromised accuracy of these reports from different countries makes it impossible to estimate a global annual cost of low back pain,but based on the large numbers of people affected (lifetime prevalence rates at 60-70% in industrialized countries), and other regional cost statistics, it is safe to assume that the amounts are vast.
+Various reporting methods and compromised accuracy of these reports from different countries makes it impossible to estimate a global annual cost of low back pain but based on the large numbers of people affected (lifetime prevalence rates at 60-70% in industrialized countries), and other regional cost statistics, it is safe to assume that the amounts are vast.

-When you reach out to the Lion Law firm following your back injury accident, your skilled attorney and team will guide you every step of the way through your claim and case process.
+When you reach out to the Thompson Law firm following your back injury accident, your skilled attorney and team will guide you every step of the way through your claim and case process.
 They will be able to examine and investigate every detail of the events surrounding your injury.
 Armed with this information, your dedicated team will go to battle for your best possible settlement and your highest rightful compensation.
 Our results speak for themselves, and our passion to seek justice for our clients is limitless.

 Suffering a traumatic back injury like this after a serious accident can make recovery and healing a full-time job.
 Take care, focus on your health, and leave the hard work of fighting the insurance companies and at-fault parties to your trusted lawyer at Thompson Law.